 When I visited the Galleria in November of 2015, there was a temporary exhibition about the work of Mattia Preti (1613-1699), a relatively unknown Italian painter who was a follower of Caravaggio’s style.
 Some of his work can be found elsewhere in Rome, the best example being the paintings of the apse wall in the church of Sant’Andrea della Valle.
 Preti was also a member of the Knights Hospitaller and spent the last decades of his life on Malta, where the Knights were based.
-The temporary exhibition had many of Preti’s works on display, quite of few of which were on loan from other museums, such as the painter’s depiction of a soldier counting his money (see below).
+The temporary exhibition had many of Preti’s works on display, quite of few of which were on loan from other museums, such as the painter’s depiction of a soldier counting his money (image on the right).
 Some were even from private collections, like the Miracolo dell’idropico, which shows Christ curing a man from dropsy (edema).
 The scene is from Luke 14:1-6, which reads:

 14 One Sabbath, when Jesus went to eat in the house of a prominent Pharisee, he was being carefully watched.
 2 There in front of him was a man suffering from abnormal swelling of his body.
 3 Jesus asked the Pharisees and experts in the law, “Is it lawful to heal on the Sabbath or not?”